 Eggplant and all it’s (just enough) starch roasts up so well in an oven with a bulb of garlic (fallish) but is then blended into a paste and served at room temperature with cold raw veggies, chips or pita (summerish).
 Babaganoush is one of those dishes that you can make in a big batch – partly as a coping mechanism as you come to terms with the onslaught of pumpkin – and freeze for the depths of winter when you can’t possibly grasp the premise that you may ever be able to exit your home without 2 pairs of socks, 3 layers of top and a jacket that would make an Eskimo sweat.
 Those kinds of freeze-to-suspend-summer recipes seem to be the only thing I’m interested in making right now, as the conclusion of summer always feels like a slow walk to the (very, very cold) electric chair, so you may as well just lean in.

-- 2 Tablespoons olive oil + more for garnish
+- 2 Tablespoons tahini, or extra virgin olive oil

 The easiest way to get the garlic out of its husk is to squeeze gently from the bottom like a tube of toothpaste; if that doesn't work, use a butter knife to pull it each clove out of its little shell.
 Don't worry if a bit of the husk gets into the food processor.